-The recent decades witnessed a rapid proliferation of data available in digital form in a myriad of repositories such as internet fora, blogs, web applications, news, emails and the social media bandwagon.
-A significant part of this data is unstructured and it is thus hard to extract the relevant information.
+The recent decades witnessed a rapid proliferation of digital data in a myriad of repositories such as internet fora, blogs, web applications, news, emails and the social media bandwagon.
+A significant part of this data is unstructured and it is thus hard to extract relevant information.
 This results in a growing need for a fundamental understanding and efficient methods for analyzing data and discovering valuable and relevant knowledge from it in the form of structured information.

 When specifying certain hidden (unobserved) features of interest, the problem then consists of extracting those relevant features from a measurement, while neglecting other, irrelevant features.
-Formulating this idea in terms of lossy source compression~\cite{Shannon1993CodingTheoremsForADiscreteSourceWithAFidelityCriterion}, we can quantify the complexity of the encoded data via its rate and the quality via the information provided about specific (unobserved) features.
+Formulating these idea in terms of lossy source compression~\cite{Shannon1993CodingTheoremsForADiscreteSourceWithAFidelityCriterion}, we can quantify the complexity of the representations via its compression rate and the fidelity via the information provided about specific (unobserved) features.

-In this paper, we introduce and study the distributed biclustering problem from a formal information-theoretic perspective.
-Given correlated samples $\rv x_1, \rv x_2, \dots, \rv x_K$ observed at different encoders, the aim is to extract a description from each sample, such that the descriptions are maximally informative about each other.
-In other words, the $k$-th encoder tries to find a (lossy) description $\rv u_k$ of its observation $\rv x_k$ subject to complexity requirements (coding rate), such that the mutual information between two disjoint subsets of descriptions $(\rv u_k)_{k \in \AAA}$ and $(\rv u_k)_{k \in \BBB}$ is maximized.
-The goal is to characterize the optimal tradeoff between \emph{relevance} (mutual information between the descriptions) and \emph{complexity} (encoding rate).
+In this paper, we introduce and study the distributed clustering problem from a formal information-theoretic perspective.
+Given correlated samples $\rv x_1, \rv x_2$ observed at two different encoders, the aim is to extract a description from each sample such that the descriptions are maximally informative about each other.
+In other words, each encoder tries to find a (lossy) description $\rv w_j = f_j(\rv x_j^n)$ of its observation $\rv x_j^n$ subject to a complexity requirement (coding rate), maximizing the mutual information $\mutInf{\rv w_1}{\rv w_2}$.
+Our goal is to characterize the optimal tradeoff between the \emph{relevance} (mutual information between the descriptions) and the \emph{complexity} of those descriptions (encoding rate).